backstage-technical-services/website-development/README.md

 * `path`: a directory relative to this repository where it should be cloned
 * `url`: the URL to use when cloning (SSH recommended)

-There are a couple of scripts in the `.bin` directory to help with managing all the repositories:
+There are a couple of scripts in the `scripts` directory to help with managing all the repositories:

-* Once you have cloned this repository, run `.bin/sync_repositories.sh` to clone all the configured repositories.
+* Once you have cloned this repository, run `scripts/sync_repositories.sh` to clone all the configured repositories.
-If someone adds a new repository, simply pull the changes and run `.bin/sync_repositories.sh` again.
+If someone adds a new repository, simply pull the changes and run `scripts/sync_repositories.sh` again.
     > This will not overwrite any repositories you already have cloned
-* If you want to add a repository, you can either add an entry to the `repositories.json` file, or use the `.bin/add_repository.sh` script.
+* If you want to add a repository, you can either add an entry to the `repositories.json` file, or use the `scripts/add_repository.sh` script.
 You can even do this for a repository you don't already have cloned, as it'll synchronise at the end.

 ## Running locally